 P.B.X. stands for Private Branch Exchange.
 In the old days with onsite PBX telephone systems, your office essentially had a private telephone network that was connected to the outside Bell Telephone system.
-Old onsite PBX systems required the installation of a special control box and special phones to work.
-With PennTelco's VOIP PBX system, the functionality and control of the internal PBX system resides on our servers with the phones connecting to that server through the internet.
-This offers a tremendous advantage in not having to pay for a PBX system, or its maintenance.
-The system is fully scalable meaning features and lines or extensions can be added on at any time.
+These systems required the installation of a special control box and phones.
+With PennTelco's VOIP PBX system, the functionality and control of the internal PBX system resides on our servers with the phones connecting via the internet.
+The advantage is no onsite equipment to maintain, portability and scalability.

 Overview of Service Features

 - Each phone acting as its own extension

 - Simultaneous calls to/from a single number - no need for "hunt" numbers

 - Interactive Voice Recording (IVR) for directing flow of inbound calls to specific extensions